About the Journal

-Intersect is an international, peer-reviewed, interdisciplinary, STS-focused, academic research journal run by undergrads.
 Intersect publishes online quarterly at intersect.stanford.edu and is regularly cited in Google Scholar.
 Intersect is an open access journal, meaning it provides free public access to its content to support a greater global exchange of knowledge.
-Intersect publishes three times during each academic year at Stanford: at the end of Autumn, Winter, and Spring quarters.
+Intersect tries to publish three times during each academic year, at the end of Autumn, Winter, and Spring quarters.
 Submissions are accepted on a rolling basis.

 Research Articles: These articles report on original research conducted by the authors or are review articles that synthesize, organize and draw conclusions about a field of research.
 They should be 4,000-6,000 words in length, including the bibliography, with tables and figures welcomed.